 Canines With A Cause (CWAC) was created with the intent to save healthy, adoptable dogs from local shelters and place them with disabled veterans as loving companions and assistance dogs.
-With our expansion into the Utah State Prison, we are now able to train and place dogs with those in need.
+With our program at the Utah State Prison, we are now able to begin basic training to better place dogs and continue the training with the veteran in need.

 ABOUT CWAC: BIOS

 Cathy has spent twenty-six years working with non-profit organizations.
 Of those years, nineteen have been with organizations dedicated to animal welfare.”Animal-based therapy has always made sense to me.
 After a long stressful day, nothing makes me feel better than coming home to my dogs meeting me at the door with their tails wagging.”

 Shaun is a nationally certified professional dog trainer who believes that the key to successful relationships with our dogs lies in clear, effective, and positive communication.
 A member of the CWAC team since 2011, Shaun particularly enjoys helping families explore the therapeutic benefits of an attentive and loving dog.

 Dr. Lynne Gilbert-Norton is a canine behavior specialist with over 15 years of academic and applied experience in animal behavior, including unique experience training coyotes.
 She holds a BSc in psychology, an MSc in animal behavior, and a PhD in wildlife biology.